MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/time-travel-debugging-overview.md

 ## TTD Availability

-TTD is available on Windows 10 devices after installing the WinDbg Preview app from the Store.
+TTD is available on Windows 10 after installing the WinDbg Preview app from the Store.
 WinDbg Preview is a brand-new version of WinDbg with more modern visuals, faster windows, a full-fledged scripting experience, with built in support for the extensible debugger data model.
 For more information on downloading WinDbg Preview from the store, see [Debugging Using WinDbg Preview](debugging-using-windbg-preview.md).

 ## Trace file basics